Ratnangi: Structure and Lakshana

 It is the 2nd rāgam in the 1st chakra Indu.
 The mnemonic name is Indu-Sri.
 The mnemonic phrase is sa ri ga ma pa dha ni.
 Its ' structure (ascending and descending scale) is as follows (see swaras in Carnatic music for details on below notation and terms):

 The scale uses the notes shuddha rishabham, shuddha gandharam, shuddha madhyamam, shuddha dhaivatham and kaisiki nishadham.
 As it is a melakarta rāgam, by definition it is a sampoorna rāgam (has all seven notes in ascending and descending scale).
 It is the shuddha madhyamam equivalent of Jalārnavam, which is the 38th melakarta scale.

 Asampurna Melakarta

 Phenadhyuti is the 2nd Melakarta in the original list compiled by Venkatamakhin.
 The notes used in the scale are the same, but the ascending scale is different.

-Janya rāgams

-Ratnangi has a few minor janya rāgams (derived scales) associated with it, of which Revati is very popular.
-See List of janya rāgams for full list of scales associated with Ratnangi.

-Compositions

-Here are a few common compositions sung in concerts, set to Ratnangi.